navh/amoshebb/cv.md

 #### 2015 - Current: Aerospace Engineering Officer at Royal Canadian Air Force

 Full-time ROTP at Royal Military College studying for Bachelor of Engineering in Computer Engineering, leadership training required to become a commanding officer, and standard professional military and teamwork training.

-##### Summer 2018 -
+Summers spent at operational units with aerospace engineering and air maintenance staff, deployment to Iqaluit, Search and Rescue training operations, procurement and certification of explosives storage facilities, and basic military training.

 ### Education

+##### Bachelor of Engineering in Computer Engineering: Royal Military College

 ### Fun